ekoi/easy-fcrepo-validate-checksums/README.md

 DESCRIPTION
 -----------

-Command that checks the fixity of datastreams in a Fedora Commons 3.x repository.
+Command that validates the checksums of datastreams in a Fedora Commons 3.x repository.
 It iterates over all the digital objects in the namespaces configured in ``validation.properties`` and checks the datastreams configured for each namespace (see section [Configuration](#configuration) below).
 The validation is performed using the Fedora [getDatastream] method, specifying ``validateChecksum = true``.
 Successful validation can optionally be recorded in Fedora's audit log.
 Since the action of recording a log message causes Fedora to update the datastream's checksum, an invalid checksum will *not* be recorded.
 It will however be written to the error log.
 It is of course advisable to configure the smtp appender of the